NorthernMan54/homebridge-alexa/README.md

 * All homebridge PIN's in your setup need to be set to the same value.

-# Previous version of homebridge-alexa
+# Previous version of homebridge-alexa ( Version 1 )

 * The old version is still available and the instructions for installation can be found [here.](V1_README.md).